yshavit/llm-notes/book/03-The-LLM/01-overview-of-llms.md

 Thinking back to the previous example, I mentioned that the word "dog" can have lots of meanings.
 In the tokenization and embedding portion of the LLM, each of these meanings corresponds to an element within a vector (the "embedding vector", which I'll describe in @02-input-to-vectors).
 Those values are the learned parameters for that vector.

 But what do these actually represent?
 Basically nothing that corresponds to human intuition.
 I've been saying that the values represent things like "dog can be a pet", but it's really more of "dog has a high value for property 6321 in the embedding vector", where property 6321 is... something which, in practice, tends to correlate with the right prediction for the next token.
 I find it helpful to think of it as "pet-ness" _by way of analogy_, but remember that the analogy is imperfect.
-This will be even more stark when we run the vectors through the deep learning neural net.
+This will be even more stark when we run the vectors through the deep learning feedforward network.

 So far, I've been talking about the word "dog," and its token embedding vector.
 But there are other pieces of information: the fact that "dog" is the ninth word in "the quick brown fox jumps over the lazy dog"; the fact that this is a common expression; the fact that a fox and a dog are both animals; the fact that referencing an animal in one part of the sentence makes it likely you'll reference another animal later; and so on.
 Each of these is a different vector, in a different part of the LLM.
 And again, each of these meanings is only an analogy.